-For more information regarding the Active Transportation Master Plan Technical Report. or if you would like this information presented to you in an accessible format that meets your needs, please call Engineering Services at the City of Oshawa at 1-800-667-4292 or. for TTY service, 905-436-5627.
-Enquiries may also be emailed to raill@oshawa.ca.
+For more information regarding the Active Transportation Master Plan Technical Report, or if you would like this information presented to you in an accessible format that meets your needs, please call Engineering Services at the City of Oshawa on 1-800-667-4292.
+Enquiries may also be emailed to service @oshawa.ca.